algonents/sky-renderer/README.md

 This release (0.1.8) introduces a set of higher-level APIs for reducing boiler-plate code.
 You still need to understand a fair amount of OpenGL to be able to work with the APIs.

-Refer to `geometry.rs` and `transform.rs` in the [examples](https://github.com/algonents/sky-renderer/tree/master/examples) folder on how to use the higher-level APIs.
+For examples on how to use the higher-level APIs, refer to `geometry.rs` and `transform.rs` in the [examples](https://github.com/algonents/sky-renderer/tree/master/examples) folder.

-Finallly, because the API is evolving, please make sure to always use the latest release.
+Because the API is evolving, please make sure to always use the latest release.

 ## 📖 Docs